sebbrochet/IT360Awareness/README.md

 linux
 * ranlinconf: Track changes of the configuration of your linux servers
+* ranlinappconf: Track changes of the files of your linux servers

 network
 * ranwinmac: Collect MAC addresses in your network for audit and filtering purposes